House & Apartment

 AddToAny buttons

 Eviction is a court process.
-A housing provider, landlord , or property owner can file an eviction case to remove someone from a home.
+A housing provider can file an eviction case to remove someone from a home.
+In many situations, the landlord must serve the person with a written eviction notice before starting an eviction case.

 Eviction laws apply to people with a spoken or written agreement to live in someone else’s property.
 This includes: